 Running can have a huge impact on your mental health – take it from friends Sarah and Hannah

-Sarah Pritchard suffered from crippling postnatal depression after the birth of her second child.
+This week is Maternal Mental Health week.
+Last year, we spoke to Sarah Pritchard, who suffered from crippling postnatal depression after the birth of her second child.
 With the encouragement of her friend Hannah Cameron McKenna and the support of psychiatrists, she was persuaded to put her trainers on again, and in so doing aided her journey back to full health.
 Sarah and Hannah told us their story…

 Sarah: “I started running when I was at uni because I couldn’t afford to go to the gym, but it wasn’t until 10 years ago that I did my first race.
 I had met a group of people who loved running, and I decided to join them and got the bug.
 We put a couple of teams into the London Triathlon as they do a relay, so I could just do the run part, and the buzz I got was unbelievable.
 So then it was cemented into my routine.
 I was running to work, and started thinking about other races I could do.
 The community thing was amazing – it got me friends, it gave me an ‘in’.
 I realised it was more than a cheap sport; it was about friendships, community and boosting each other.

 “I had my first baby in 2014.
 I was really poorly afterwards with postnatal depression, but felt sufficiently recovered by six months to start thinking about running again.
 I got involved with This Mum Runs, as I had noticed them popping up on Facebook.
 I thought that was the perfect way to get back into it.
 I met lots of lovely people through it, and one day someone suggested I could be a Run Angel, so I did that but then it tailed off because TMR left Bath.
 But by then I had a great group of friends who loved running, and we set up a Facebook group called the Sisterhood of the Skort (we all love a skort!).